Writing About Grief

 Begun in 1982, the Center provides peer support to children and families experiencing the death of a loved one.
 With a wealth of online resources, professional training, peer support groups for various ages & circumstances, books and DVDs for purchase, a podcast, and much more, The Dougy Center provides education, compassion, and care for hundreds of individuals a month.

 Former hospital chaplain, teacher, doula, and author Amy Wright Glenn founded this institution in 2015 in order to offer resources and training to those interested in supporting others through birth, death, and grief.
-Amy's institute also connects people who share similar interests, ideas, and questions around life, death, and grief.
-Joanne completed a training workshop with her in September 2017 and is currently completely teacher training to facilitate a workshop entitled Holding Space for Pregnancy Loss.
+Amy's institute connects people who share similar interests, ideas, and questions around life, death, and grief.
+In 2019, Joanne completed teacher training with Amy to facilitate a workshop entitled Holding Space for Pregnancy Loss.

 This organization provides certification in thanatology (the study of death and death practices).
 They offer online learning (webinars and a handbook) and organize an annual conference.
 Members receive access to three published journals and a biweekly digest of news related to death, dying, and loss.
 Their website also includes a Resources page with links to various organizations and Educational Statements on topics such as “Holidays and Grieving Children” and “Marriage and Child Death”.